 Mittenwald is a popular tourist destination located in the foothills of the Alps.
 It contains many traditional houses and is home to a famous music academy.

-Featuring cobbled stone lanes and a backdrop of gorgeous mountains, Mittenwald is worth visiting with artsy houses that attract tourists to it.
+Featuring cobbled stone lanes and a backdrop of gorgeous mountains, Mittenwald is worth visiting, with artsy houses that attract tourists.

 13. Bad Tölz